 L64 PNP 419 Philosophy of Psychology

-An investigation of the philosophical presuppositions and implications of various traditions in psychology, including behaviorism, Gestalt and cognitivism, with a special emphasis on the development of the information processing approach of contemporary cognitivism.
-The conception of psychological phenomena, data and explanation central to each of these traditions are examined, and typical topics include the debates between propositional and imagistic models of representation, different accounts of concepts and categorization, and the relation of psychology to ethics.
-Prerequisite: one previous course in Philosophy at the 300 level, graduate standing, or permission of the instructor.
+An investigation of the philosophical presuppositions and implications of various traditions in psychology, including behaviorism, Gestalt, and cognitivism, with a special emphasis on the development of the information processing approach of contemporary cognitivism.
+The conception of psychological phenomena, data, and explanation central to each of these traditions will be examined, and typical topics will include the debates between propositional and imagistic models of representation, different accounts of concepts and categorization, and the relation of psychology to ethics.
+Prerequisites: one previous course in Philosophy at the 300-level, graduate standing, or permission of the instructor.

 Same as L30 Phil 419